July 10th, 2018 This article was written by one of the medical writers at Hair Loss In Women and has been reviewed by a medical doctor.

-Latanaprost has been used to treat glaucoma, and has been noted to cause an increase in the length, thickness, and number of eyelashes.
+Latanoprost has been used to treat glaucoma and has been noted to cause an increase in the length, thickness, and number of eyelashes.

 A study published in the May 2012 issue of the Journal of the American Academy of Dermatology has found that it can be effective for treating hair loss.
 It mimics prostaglandins, which increased hair density on the scalp after 24 weeks of treatment.

 It may cause hyperpigmentation of the skin near the eyelashes when applied to eyelashes, and may cause a gradual change in eye color.

 Bimatoprost (Brand Name Latisse)